meowgorithm/babylogger/README.md

 with any multiplexer worth its salt.
 And by that we mean any multiplexer compatible with the standard library.

-Note that when running in non-terminal situations, ANSI escape sequences (read: colors) will be stripped from the output.
+Note that when running in non-terminal situations ANSI escape sequences (read: colors) will be stripped from the output.

 Also note that for accurate logging Babylogger should be the first middleware